SDS summer party: wayfinding cues beyond signs

 Event kindly sponsored by

-UK-based Spectrum SG is part of Global Brand Solutions, a network of companies which specialise in taking the concept off the page and developing leading brand ware solutions from design, strategy and implementation into a physical environment.
+UK-based Spectrum SG are part of Global Brand Solutions, a network of companies which specialise in taking the concept off the page and developing leading brand ware solutions from design, strategy and implementation into a physical environment.
 They have the resources, geographical scope and expertise to make memorable brand experiences a reality.

 The Gallery, Alan Baxter Ltd, 75 Cowcross Street, London, EC1M 6EJ